'Desperate situation': Synthetic cannabis dealing leads to death

 Hughes said this was not for commercial gain in the usual sense but was an effort to keep his household functioning.

-Mataio had a grim upbringing and was now a devoted father who did not want his children to suffer the same fate.
+Mataio had a grim upbringing and was now a devoted father who did not want his children to suffer the same fate, she said.

 He was living on the streets from the age of 11 before he went into state care, then into a borstal, and then was finally recruited by Black Power.